 Electronic or digital employee tracking systems work by recording every time a device (for example, a mobile phone with the employee tracking app installed), interacts with beacons that have been placed around the employee’s worksite.
 This information can then be uploaded to a central computer where a manager can monitor their workforce.
 But it can also provide benefits to the staff.

 How can it give cleaners more piece of mind?

 One of the biggest issues facing cleaners and cleaning companies are injuries that happen when a slip, trip and fall accident occurs in the area for which they are responsible.
 Knowing the potential for big payouts of public liability insurance, some people will lodge fraudulent claims in the hope of easy money.
 This comes at the expense of the cleaner diligently doing their job.
 Staff tracking software helps protect the cleaner, as the software allows them to prove in a court of law that they did do the cleaning as required.

 What about the security industry then?

 Recently, the Australian Security Industry Association (ASIAL) has stipulated in its Code of Practice for Mobile Security Patrols; that security operator use some form of Guard Tour Management System (GTMS), in other words a staff tracking system.
 This was so that security companies can provide digital proof of service for their mobile security patrols.

-Additionally, security guards must, as part of their Personal Protective Equipment (PPE), carry some sort of communication device such as a radio or phone along with a mobile duress device.
+Additionally, security guards must, as part of their Personal Protective Equipment (PPE), carry some sort of communication device such as a radio or phone.
 This is for added safety of the guards who might come under attack while investigating a disturbance.
-The UniGuard staff tracking software can be used with both Push To Talk (PTT) radios and mobile phones and incorporates duress features amongst other things.
+The UniGuard staff tracking software can be used with both Push To Talk (PTT) radios and mobile phones and incorporates request call-back features amongst other things.
 If a security guard is injured and unable to get help, the tracking software will tell the supervisor exactly where they are.